-Many students choose subjects for the wrong reasons and as a result are not happy at school or can't follow their career choice later.
+Many students choose subjects for the wrong reasons and as a result are not happy at school.
 There are some traps to avoid when making a selection of subjects that suits you.

 - Do not select certain subjects simply because someone has told you that they "help get you good results and give you a better chance of getting into university". - Try not to be influenced by suggestions that you will not like a particular subject, because a friend/brother/sister disliked it when they studied it.